roaaghm/DataScience/Project 1/README.md

 In this folder you'll find project 1 detailed implmentation.

-# First Project: NEtflix Data Analysis
+# First Project: Netflix Data Analysis
 In this project, I used Netflix dataset to explore which you can find here: https://www.kaggle.com/datasets/shivamb/netflix-shows